chaijs/sinon-chai/README.md

 [the documentation for the corresponding spy methods][spymethods].
 These of course work on not only spies, but individual spy calls, stubs, and mocks as well.

+Note that you can negate any assertion with Chai's `.not`.
+E. g. for `notCalled` use `spy.should.have.not.been.called`.

 For `assert` interface there is no need for this library.
 You can install [Sinon.JS assertions][sinonassertions] right into Chai's `assert` object with `expose`:

 ```javascript